-Your department monitors your attendance, academic engagement and progress in order to offer you appropriate academic and pastoral support and to identify where support from outside the department may be necessary.
-It is your responsibility to complete any attendance register that is circulated so that your attendance can be recorded accurately.
+Student Administration monitors your attendance and your School monitors your academic engagement and progress in order to offer you appropriate academic and pastoral support and to identify where support from outside the School may be necessary.
+It is your responsibility to complete any paper attendance register that is circulated and to ensure where online registers are being completed that the academic knows you are in attendance.
+This will ensure that your attendance can be recorded accurately.

 As a student you must:

 - Attend all classes necessary for the pursuit of your studies.

 - Arrive punctually to all teaching activities, completing any preparation required for the class (e.g. reading or research).*

 - Attend meetings and other activities as required by your department(s).

 - Undertake all assessments.

 - If you are absent complete the Notification of Absence form.
 You should also advise your School of any absence if your assessments have been affected by the absence